Shouse (duo): Career

 In 2015, Shouse gathered in a warehouse in Brunswick for a recording session, where they recorded the vocals what would become the song "Love Tonight".
 Edward Service told ABC Radio Melbourne: "We decided to get a big group of mates together … it was just a big group of amateur singers and some of Melbourne's underground music stars of the time."
 In later interviews, the group have referenced Victor Turner's concept of communitas inspiring their passion for choirs and large participatory musical experiences.

 The duo's first two singles "Whisper" and "Support Structure" are sung by Mohini and Maia of band Habits.
 Their third single "Without You" featured Rachel and fourth single "Text Apology" featured Martha.
 Their debut EP Openshouse 3 was released in September 2017.

 On 14 December 2017, the band released "Love Tonight".
 The track received a lukewarm reception.
-Fraya Dinesent from Purple Sneakers the song was "a mischievous parody" calling it an "endearing homage to the classic 1980s celebrity extravaganza that was Bandaid's 'We Are the World'."
+Fraya Dinesent from Purple Sneakers said the song was "a mischievous parody" calling it an "endearing homage to the classic 1980s celebrity extravaganza that was Bandaid's 'We Are the World'."
 For the song, Shouse assembled an all-star choir of people they love and admire in their local Melbourne scene.

 In December 2018, the band released their second extended play, Into It.
 Michael Stratford Hutch from Purple Sneakers wrote: "This is sensuous, developed work, that's gratifying to listen to across a variety of contexts—get around it."

 The duo took a break from music, Ed working as a community manager at an arts precinct, and Jack as a primary school music teacher.